• Level of education

 Objectives

-The aim of this course is to provide students with fundamental notions of structural geology, practical know-how and mastery of tools for acquiring, processing and interpreting field data.
-Students will understand how to approach the analysis of naturally deformed objects at all scales, and how to characterize a deformation regime from natural field data.
+This course aims to provide students with fundamental concepts in structural geology, practical skills, and mastery of tools for acquiring, processing, and interpreting field data.
+Students will understand how to approach the analysis of naturally deformed objects at all scales and how to characterize a deformation regime based on natural field data.

 Read more